chaitrabaik19/GuestBook/README.md

 2) login as Admin

 admin credentials:
- usernname : admin
+ usernname : "admin"
- password  : admin
+ password  : "admin"

 when you login as user , you will have a entry form where you can add your message and also upload the image